lcnsalerno/blog/_pages/videogames.markdown

 - *Neighbors* is a Visual Novel set during the Salem Witch Trials of 1692.
 - Based on both the true events and Arthur Miller's *The Crucible*, I chose interactive media to retell the story in first person, making player choices deeply conflictive in ethical and moral terms.
-- In this project, I was not only the writer but also the owner and creator.
+- In this project, I am not only the writer but also the owner and creator.
 I led a team of two artists that created all the original art, and I implemented the writing and the animations using Naninovel and Unity.

 Visit the game's [Steam page](https://store.steampowered.com/app/1857200/Neighbors__A_Visual_Novel/).